specialized806/microsoft-365-docs/copilot/microsoft-365-copilot-page.md

 In the [Microsoft 365 admin center](https://admin.microsoft.com), select **Copilot** > **Settings** > **Copilot image generation**.

-When this feature is allowed, end users can ask Copilot to create, design, and edit images.
+When this scenario is allowed, end users can ask Copilot to create, design, and edit images.
 Users can add these images to their work.

 :::image type="content" source="media/microsoft-365-copilot-page/microsoft-365-admin-center-copilot-image-generation.png" alt-text="Screenshot that allows admins to allow or prevent end users from creating images using Microsoft 365 Copilot in the Microsoft 365 admin center." :::